bioball/Enumerable.js/README.md

 // option 1: use enumerable#extend
 enumerable.extend(LinkedList.prototype);

 // option 2: use Object#create.
-NOTE: Doing so will will completely reassign
+NOTE: In this case, doing so will will completely
-// what LinkedList#prototype is.
+// reassign what LinkedList.prototype is.
+In our case, we would need to define
+// LinkedList#add after this.

 LinkedList.prototype = Object.create(enumerable);
 ````